What’s Your Business Credit Score?

 What is a business credit score?

-Your business credit score or credit rating is a number between 0 and 1,000 or 1,200 that represents your business’ trustworthiness as a borrower.
+Your business credit score or credit rating is a number on a range between 0 and 1,000 or 1,200.
+It represents your business’ trustworthiness as a borrower.
 Business credit scores are issued by credit rating bodies (CRBs) based on your credit history with lenders and suppliers.

 The higher the score, the less of a risk you or your business are considered to be.
 Based on its credit score, your business will be ranked into a category, which indicates how likely it is to have an ‘adverse credit event’ (e.g. late payments or defaults) in the next 12 months.